wangeditor-team/wangEditor-v5-doc/docs/en/guide/toolbar-config.md

-# Toolbar config
+# Toolbar Config

-If you first-time use wangEditor, please see [Get started](./getting-started.md) it to learn basic usage.
+If you first-time use wangEditor, please see [Get Started](./getting-started.md) it to learn basic usage.

 ```ts{4}
 import { IToolbarConfig, createToolbar } from '@wangeditor/editor'